frank-deng/fgfs-tools/README.md

 Copy it to __$FG_DATA__ to activate it.

-#### \* accessories/screenshot_command.nas

-Send a request to take screenshot by manipulating the Property Tree of FlightGear.

-You can take screenshot by changing the value of __/command/screenshot__ in the Property Tree.

-__Installation__: Copy this file to $FG_DATA/Nasal before running FlightGear to activate this script.

 #### \* accessories/pause_manager

 A directory contains file for Pause Manager, see section __Pause Manager__ for detail.